 Filling tortillas with chicken and cheese.

-STEP 3.
-Place a large spoonful of the chicken mixture in a tortilla and add a generous amount of cheese (about ¼ cup).
+Place a large spoonful of the chicken mixture down the center of each tortilla and add a generous amount of cheese (about ยผ cup).
 Roll up and place seam-side down in the pan.

 • We can usually fit two rows of 6 horizontally in the pan.
-When the pan is full, top with plain green chili mixture and remaining cheese.
+When the pan is full, pour the plain green chili mixture over the top and sprinkle on the remaining cheese.

 A baking dish of creamy chicken enchiladas topped with shredded cheese.

-STEP 4.
 BAKE.
-Cover with foil and cook in the oven at 350°F for 45 minutes.
+Cover with foil and cook in the oven at 350ยฐF for 45 minutes.
 Remove the tin foil and bake for another 15 minutes.
 Top with diced avocado and fresh cilantro if desired and serve!

 Two creamy chicken enchiladas on a white plate.